What Is Medication Assisted Treatment (MAT), And How Does It Help in Addiction Recovery?

 “Medication Assisted Treatment Is not Real Recovery”

 Some people believe that recovery with MAT is not real because it involves medication.
 However, MAT is an evidence-based treatment.
 It has been proven to be effective in helping people overcome addiction.
+Many people who have struggled with addiction find it to be a life-saving treatment.
+It allows them to function normally and improve their quality of life.

 “Medication Assisted Treatment Is a Crutch and Prevents True Self-Recovery”